tiared/notes.stuartpb.com/content/be41a368-ece7-4e79-a3cf-dbfbb6fd4939.md

 While this is a very difficult win condition, Donald Trump can always just ignore that he's actually lost, and tell himself he won.

+### possible alternate Trump rule

+if Secret Trump ever loses an election, they can no longer win with the Fascists and should just do whatever they want to play against everyone, cf http://www.latimes.com/politics/la-na-pol-trump-absent-20181113-story.html

 ### Bernie (D)

 Bernie Sanders loses if Donald Trump is Fired.
 Bernie can only win if Democracy overtakes Capitalism through political means - even if you got rid of Donald Trump, that isn't enough to stop the rise of the billionaire class, the one percent of one percent.